cityjson/specs/docs/extensions.rst

     1. The name of a new City Object must begin with a ``+``, eg ``"+NoiseBuilding"``
     2. A new City Object must conform to the rules of CityJSON, ie it must contain a property ``"type"`` and one ``"geometry"``.
 If the object contains appearances, the same mechanism should be used so that the new City Objects can be processed without modification.
+    3. A new City Object must also contain the property ``"toplevel"``, whose value is a Boolean (true = 1st-level; false = 2nd-level).
-    3. All the geometries must be in the property ``"geometry"``, and cannot be located somewhere else deep in a hierarchy of a new property.
+    4. All the geometries must be in the property ``"geometry"``, and cannot be located somewhere else deep in a hierarchy of a new property.
 This ensures that all the code written to process, manipulate, and view CityJSON files (eg `cjio <https://github.com/tudelft3d/cjio>`_ and `azul <https://github.com/tudelft3d/azul>`_) will be working without modifications.
-    4. If a new City Object is contains other objects and requires different geometries (see below for an example), then a new City Object needs to be defined using the parent-children structure of CityJSON, as used by ``"Building"`` and ``"BuildingPart"``.
+    5. If a new City Object is contains other objects and requires different geometries (see below for an example), then a new City Object needs to be defined using the parent-children structure of CityJSON, as used by ``"Building"`` and ``"BuildingPart"``.
-    5. The reuse of types defined in CityJSON, eg ``"Solid"`` or semantic surfaces, is allowed.
+    6. The reuse of types defined in CityJSON, eg ``"Solid"`` or semantic surfaces, is allowed.
-    6. To define a new semantic surface, simply add a ``+`` to its name, eg ``"+ThermalSurface"``.
+    7. To define a new semantic surface, simply add a ``+`` to its name, eg ``"+ThermalSurface"``.

 3. Adding new properties at the root of a document